Left and Right: Michael circa, 1975

 Height and Weight: 5’10” and 135 pounds

-Distinguishing Characteristics: White Male, Brown hair, Blue eyes, Michael has a scar on the bridge of his nose and at the time of his disappearance his hair was shoulder length and he had a mustache that extended to the end of his mouth, Michael’s nickname is “Mike”
+Distinguishing Characteristics: Caucasian Male, Brown hair, Blue eyes, Michael has a scar on the bridge of his nose and at the time of his disappearance his hair was shoulder length and he had a mustache that extended to the end of his mouth, Michael’s nickname is “Mike”